lab-v2/pyreason/docs/source/tutorials/custom_thresholds.rst

         Threshold("greater_equal", ("percent", "total"), 100),
     ]

-Next, add the Rules and Facts:
+Next, add the Rules and Facts.
+The custom_thresholods are passed as parameters to the new Rule.
+The Facts indicate at what timestep each user will view the message.

 .. code:: python